-DATE OF ACQUISITION COMPANY ACQUIRED PURCHASE PRICE 1989 ChemClear Inc., a publicly-traded company in the business of treating liquid and semi-liquid hazardous and nonhazardous industrial wastes at treatment plants in Baltimore, Maryland; Cleveland, Ohio; Chicago, Illinois; and Chester, Pennsylvania \$27.6 million 1989 Murphy's Waste Oil Service, Inc., the operator of a waste oil treatment and storage facility in Woburn, Massachusetts \$0.2 million 1992 Connecticut Treatment Corporation, the operator of a hazardous waste treatment facility in Bristol, Connecticut \$2.4 million 1992 Mr. Frank, Inc., a Chicago-based transportation and environmental services company serving industrial companies primarily in Illinois, Indiana and Michigan \$2.2 million 1993 g . \$7.0 million

-Prior to closing any acquisition, the Company attempts to investigate thoroughly the current and contingent liabilities of the company to be acquired, including potential liabilities arising from noncompliance with environmental laws by prior owners for which the Company, as a successor owner, might become responsible.
+DATE OF ACQUISITION COMPANY ACQUIRED PURCHASE PRICE 1989 ChemClear Inc., a publicly-traded company in the business of treating liquid and semi-liquid hazardous and nonhazardous industrial wastes at treatment plants in Baltimore, Maryland; Cleveland, Ohio; Chicago, Illinois; and Chester, Pennsylvania \$27.6 million 1989 Murphy's Waste Oil Service, Inc., the operator of a waste oil treatment and storage facility in Woburn, Massachusetts \$0.2 million 1992 Connecticut Treatment Corporation, the operator of a hazardous waste treatment facility in Bristol, Connecticut \$2.4 million 1992 Mr. Frank, Inc., a Chicago-based transportation and environmental services company serving industrial companies primarily in Illinois, Indiana and Michigan \$2.2 million 1993 Spring Grove Resource Recovery, Inc., the operator of a hazardous waste treatment facility in Cincinnati, Ohio \$7.0 million thoroughly the current and contingent liabilities of the company to be acquired, including potential liabilities arising from noncompliance with environmental laws by prior owners for which the Company, as a successor owner, might become responsible.
 The Company also seeks to minimize the impact of potential liabilities by obtaining indemnities and warranties from the sellers which may be supported by deferring payment of or by escrowing a portion of the purchase price.
 See "Legal Proceedings" below for a description of the indemnities which the Company has received in connection with past acquisitions.